AdobeDocs/campaign-classic.pt-BR/help/installation/using/external-accounts.md

 * **[!UICONTROL Azure tenant]**

-  A ID do Azure (ou a ID do Diretório (locatário)) pode ser encontrada na lista suspensa do **Essentials** da visão geral do seu aplicativo no portal do Azure.
+  A Azure ID (ou a ID do diretório (locatário)) pode ser encontrada na lista suspensa do **Essentials** da sua visão geral do aplicativo, no portal do Azure.

 * **[!UICONTROL Azure Client ID]**

-  A ID do cliente (ou a ID do aplicativo (cliente)) pode ser encontrada na lista suspensa do **Essentials** da visão geral do seu aplicativo no portal do Azure.
+  A ID do cliente (ou a ID do aplicativo (cliente)) pode ser encontrada na lista suspensa do **Essentials** da sua visão geral do aplicativo, no portal do Azure.

 * **[!UICONTROL Azure Client secret]**